Quasi-quotation

 Quasi-quotation is used to indicate (usually in more complex formulas) that the φ and "φ" in this sentence are related things, that one is the iteration of the other in a metalanguage.
 Quine introduced quasiquotes because he wished to avoid the use of variables, and work only with closed sentences (expressions not containing any free variables).
 However, he still needed to be able to talk about sentences with arbitrary predicates in them, and thus, the quasiquotes provided the mechanism to make such statements.
 Quine had hoped that, by avoiding variables and schemata, he would minimize confusion for the readers, as well as staying closer to the language that mathematicians actually use.

-Quasi-quotation is sometimes denoted using the symbols ⌜ and ⌝ (unicode U+231C, U+231D), or double square brackets, ⟦ ⟧ ("Oxford brackets"), instead of ordinary quotation marks.
+Quasi-quotation is sometimes denoted using the symbols ⌜ and ⌝ (called "Quine quotes" or "Quine corners", Unicode U+231C, U+231D), or double square brackets, ⟦ ⟧ ("Oxford brackets", Unicode U+27E6, U+27E7), instead of ordinary quotation marks.

 How it works

 Quasi-quotation is particularly useful for stating formation rules for formal languages.
 Suppose, for example, that one wants to define the well-formed formulas (wffs) of a new formal language, L, with only a single logical operation, negation, via the following recursive definition: